How to Become an HVAC Technician in 2026

 Training Duration and Cost Overview

-• Format: Classroom + hands-on or apprenticeship
+• Format: Classroom plus hands-on lab work or paid apprenticeship

 Pros and Considerations

-✅ Highlights
+Highlights

 • Hands-on, technical problem-solving